 I’m not saying that I’m infallible.
-I sometimes trip up on words, and have to edit myself, or tweak a post after someone points out something I mis-spoke about.
+I sometimes trip up on words, and have to edit myself, or tweak a post after someone points out something, about which I mis-spoke.

 But I look at everything I do, and run a filter, and ask, “Am I okay with this message?”